SupremeSingh/cairo1-starklings-sols/README.md

 Every data type in Cairo 1, say `T`, has a snapshot version `@T` which is always droppable and duplicatable.
 It represents a snapshot of the value in a given time in the past.
 This is similar from references - which allow you to shift ownership temporarily and *non-mutably* in a scope - like a function.
 Few differences -

-- The snapshot is not a pointer, it's the full object, so using it doesn't help with performance
+- The snapshot is not a reference, it's the full object, so using it doesn't help with performance
 - If the object is changed after creating the snapshot, the snapshot will not be affected

 If you have a value `x` of type `T`, you can use `@x` to get a snapshot of it.
 For example, if you take a snapshot of an array, and then add a value to the array, the snapshot will still have the original values, without the new value